Ceasar/Encyclopedia/src/reicher_1969.rst

   was consistent (though not the degree), namely: 1W, 1L, 1Q, 2W, 2L, 2Q.

 - The authors admit the possibility that words are recognized better than single letters because words take up more relative space in the display.
+This must be false though recognition of performance of 1L was better than 1Q.

-This is definitely true, but we can see that some other variable must be affecting the data, otherwise recognition performance of (1W and 1Q) and (2W and 2Q) should be identical.
+  Even if the above fact was not significant, we can see that some other variable must be affecting the data, otherwise recognition performance of (1W and 1Q) and (2W and 2Q) should be identical.

 Glossary
 ================================================================================